Chapter 7. Immutant Messaging

 pipeline within a pipeline.
 The amount of time to wait for the

-deref is controlled by the :step-deref-timeout option, and
+is controlled by the :step-deref-timeout

 defaults to 10 seconds.
-Setting it to 0 will cause it to wait
+Setting it to 0

-forever, which will tie up a thread
+forever, which will tie up a thread indefinitely.

 (require '[immutant.pipeline :as pl]) (defonce pipeline-x (pl/pipeline :x function-that-does-something another-function)) (defonce pipeline-y (pl/pipeline :y yet-another-function pipeline-x and-another :step-deref-timeout 60000))